Charlotte Workers’ Compensation Claims Process

 • Severe pulmonary conditions like asthma

 Time plays an important role in filing a workers’ comp claim.
 The employee has a limited number of days to report the accident and start the Charlotte workers’ compensation claims process to collect compensation for his or her injuries.
-The employee should report the injury or illness to the employer or his/her representative as soon as it occurs.

 If you delay filing the Charlotte workers’ compensation claims process, the insurance company can deny your claim.
 Workers’ comp insurance usually doesn’t cover: